 My tour of Bauhaus sites in Germany started in Weimar, a historic town in the state of Thuringia in central Germany (map).
 I’d been to Weimar before but only knew it as the former residence of Goethe and Schiller, two prolific 18th/19th century German writers.

 A UNESCO Heritage town, Weimar was also the birthplace of the Bauhaus movement when Walter Gropius set up a school there in 1919.
 The Bauhaus school combined architecture, crafts and arts, and attracted prominent architects, painters, sculptors and artists such as Oskar Schlemmer, Vassily Kandinsky and Paul Klee.
 The Bauhaus University, designed by Henry van de Velde, is a must-see for anyone visiting Weimar (and who is interested in Modernist architecture).
-I didn’t get to take pictures due to strict copyright rules but some of the other media did.
-That staircase inside the university building is just stunning isn’t it?
+I didn’t get to take pictures due to strict copyright rules but there are some Bauhaus gems to admire inside the university such as the grand staircase.

 The extension of the Bauhaus University, located in the centre of Weimar, is also a prime Bauhaus example, with its massive windows and sleek lines.